 2. Cropping photos in post processing

-The problem comes when you don’t leave enough space around your subject for a pleasing crop.
+As with resizing, the problem with straightening comes when you don’t leave enough space around your subject for a pleasing crop.
 Sometimes straightening the image cuts into the scene and ruins the composition.
 For example, in portraiture, you could end up cropping out a foot.
-(In portrait photography there are strict rules for where to crop a person, but that’s for another article.)
+(In portrait photography there are strict photo cropping rules for where to crop a person.)

 Cropping a photo artistically

-I don’t think it is overly dramatic to call cropping an art form, because it is a key element to the composition of the final image.
-Considered composition is central to meaningful art.
+I don’t think it’s overly dramatic to call photo cropping an art form, because it’s a key element to the composition of the final image.
+Considered composition is central to good portrait photography technique and meaningful art.

-So, let’s look at four examples of what I mean by cropping a photo artistically.
+So, let’s look at four examples of cropping in photography composition.

 2. Cropping photos for moving subjects

 Keeping with the same scenario.
-When you crop a scene of moving subjects, you need to frame your composition so that there is space for the subjects to move into.
-Following this rule of space, there would need to be space in the photo in front of the couple.
+When you crop a scene of moving subjects, you need to frame your composition so that there’s space for the subjects to move into.
+Following this rule of space in composition, there needs to be space in the photo in front of the couple.

-3. Crop out the ugly bits of a photo
+3. Crop out distracting elements of a photo

-When cropping for composition, you’re considering the framing, or placement, of your subject within the image.
-The aim is to direct your viewer’s gaze and impact on how they interact with the image.
+When cropping for composition, you consider the framing, or placement, of your subject within the image.
+The aim is to direct your viewer’s eye and impact on how they interact with the image.

 Leave a comment

-If you have any questions about cropping photos, let us know in the comments.
+If you have any questions about the benefits of cropping in photography composition, let us know in the comments.

-Also, we love good news, so if our photography cropping tips have helped you to understand how to crop photos for impact, share that too.
+Also, I love good news, so if my photo cropping rules have helped you to understand how to crop photos for impact, share that too.